Governance

 8.Family

-Three of our current outside directors and three of our outside statutory auditors are considered independent based on the above list of independency criteria, not to pose a conflict of interest with general shareholders.
+Four of our current Outside Directors and three of our Outside Audit & Supervisory Board Members are considered independent based on the above list of independency criteria, not to pose a conflict of interest with general shareholders.

 (2) Standards of Concurrent Board Positions

-• When concurrently holding a board or statutory board member position of another publicly listed company, the number of concurrent board or statutory board member positions will be follows:
+(ⅰ) When concurrently acting as a Director or Audit & Supervisory Board Member of another publicly listed company, the number of concurrent positions will be follows:

-• An attendance rate at the meetings of the Board of Directors or Board of Statutory Auditors of at least 75%.
+(ii)Ensure attendance rate of at least 75% for the meetings of the Board of Directors or Audit & Supervisory Board.

 Nomination and Remuneration Advisory Committee

-The Board of Directors determines the directors and executive officers' remunerations within the amount specified by resolution of the General Meeting of Shareholders, taking into consideration the opinions stated by the Nomination and Remuneration Advisory Committee.
+The Board of Directors determines the Directors’ remunerations within the amount specified by resolution of the General Meeting of Shareholders, taking into consideration the opinions stated by the Nomination and Remuneration Advisory Committee.
+The remunerations of Executive Officers are determined by the Board of Directors, taking into consideration the opinions of the Nomination and Remuneration Advisory Committee.

 List of Nomination and Remuneration Advisory Committee Members